berkeley-scf/r-bootcamp-2013/README.md

 r-bootcamp-2013
 ===============

-SCF-DLab R bootcamp, August 2013
+R bootcamp at UC-Berkeley sponsored by SCF and D-Lab, August 2013